hilkeheremans/node-jiggler/README.md

 This package does not handle serialization of object representations.
 The most common use case is to produce a JSON string from a representation and this is easily done with a single call to JSON.stringify().
 It would be fairly straightforward to add support for serializers (including XML).
 We welcome pull requests.

+## Changes in this fork
+* Jiggler now stores its templates a little differently.
+It is now possible to store templates using a path instead of just a template name
+* Paths are stored using the usual dot notation.
+* WARNING: unfortunately, this also breaks Jiggler's API.
+Instead of calling J.template[key] and J.as[key] you must now call J.template(path) and J.as(path, value) (function calls instead of accessors).
+* Tests have been updated accordingly.

 ## Example